Inbetween Worlds: Development

 Feo Aladag came up with the idea of making a film about German soldiers in Afghanistan when she saw a newspaper photograph showing a German soldier in Afghanistan back in 2002/3.

 It seemed unfair to her how the work of German soldiers was being reflected in German society she describes in an interview with the magazine Indie Wire: "Too much of too unreflected United We Stand makes me shiver, but too little respect for commitment and bravery make me feel worse. [...]
 It seemed time to shift perspective and move beyond the trauma.
 It's vital to communicate, to tell stories, to trigger some sort of dialogue and empathy by generating options of identification".

 Aladag's research began with much reading about the German army and Afghanistan.
 During research, she made three trips to Afghanistan, each time for two to three weeks.
-She lived with German soldiers, accompanied them on patrols, made contact with the locals and listened to their stories.
-Like the one of the 18-year-old Afghan main actor Mohsin Ahmady who does not know his exact date of birth and has had first-hand experience of what it means to grow up in Afghanistan: In 2002, while still a pupil at the Gore Mar High School, he had to deal with the death of his father.
+She lived with German soldiers, accompanied them on patrols, made contact with the locals and listened to their stories like that of the 18-year-old Afghan main actor Mohsin Ahmady who does not know his exact date of birth and has had first-hand experience of what it means to grow up in Afghanistan: In 2002, while still a pupil at the Gore Mar High School, he had to deal with the death of his father.
 Since then, as an eldest son, he has worked in order to earn money for his family and taken every opportunity to advance his education.